About the Maryland Horse Council (MHC)

 What We Do:

-The primary mission of MHC is to represent the interests of Maryland’s horse community to state government, but we do more than that.
-We have a Save The Horse Farms campaign operating in many counties to overcome unfair zoning and permitting laws.
-We have a Farm Stewardship committee working to promote and expand the role that horse farms play in protecting the environment.
+We also have a number of committees working to represent and support the needs of our members.
+The Farm Stewardship committee works to promote and expand the role that horse farms play in protecting the environment.
 Our Unwanted Horse Project created the Maryland Fund For Horses.
 We have a Political Action Committee to fund horse-friendly candidates for public office.
 We have a Committee to Support Racing and a Trails and Greenways Committee.
 We have an MHC Business Network.
 And, of course, we have a Legislative Committee that coordinates our grassroots lobbying.
 MHC also participates in the Maryland Farm Bureau and the American Horse Council’s Coalition of State Horse Councils.

 How to Get Involved: